-You won’t find the cheap backpacker here since Casa Gracia costs a bit more than the cheap hostels you can find all around.
+You won’t find the cheap backpacker here since Casa Gracia costs more than the cheap hostels in Barcelona you can find all around.
 This is worth it since it comes with a top location, a cool design and so many events to join.

-The rooms are less luxury than Casa Gracia and Rodamon Hostel, yet, they are cool and comfy.
+The rooms are less luxury than Casa Gracia and The Central House Hostel, yet, they are cool and comfy.

 We think, it’s not worth it to go with the cheapest hostel out there.

-The difference is usually 1-2€ ($1-2), and a lot of amenities are not included.
+The difference is usually 1-2€ ($1-2) per night, and a lot of amenities are not included.
 This can be breakfast or linen.
-Although, keep in mind a bad location far away from the city center costs you more in transport.
+Although, keep in mind a bad location – or seemingly cheap areas to stay in – far away from the city center costs you more in transport.